koesan/Char_Cnn_Rnn/README.md

 >
 > [icml](https://github.com/reedscot/icml2016)

 To embed text with the trained model, enter the model path in `model_path` on line 42 of the `Text_embedding.py` file.
-Then, enter the path of the txt files you want to embed in `root_dir`.
+Then, enter the path of the txt files you want to embed in `root_dir`, and then run it.

 ```bash
 python3 Text_embedding.py